 Are you looking for ways to treat your back spasm?
 If yes, you are in the right place.
-Back spasm is the involuntary spasm or contraction of back muscles.
-More often than not, back spasm is accompanied by excruciating pain that lingers on even after the contraction has ended.
+A back spasm is the involuntary spasm or contraction of back muscles.
+More often than not, the back spasm is accompanied by excruciating pain that lingers on even after the contraction has ended.

 You can apply the pack 3-4 times a day, depending on the intensity of your inflammation and pain.
 Stop applying ice pack immediately if you feel the area has become numb.
 Let it get back to the normal temperature and then start again.